cmazakas/cppinit/README.md

 For Windows/msvc users, you'll have to do all this from a Developer Command Prompt.
 Use `vcvarsall` to configure your specific environment.

+In the above example we chose to put the file under our testing directory.
+This isn't strictly necessary. `cppinit` sets default include paths that let you include anything from Boost, `./include/` and `./test/include/`.
+We also add a default directory `test/include/my-new-project/test/` so that one can also write a coupled set of tests with their library itself.
+This more done out of convenience than anything else.